|National Points of Contact|

 Welcome to the SGAC Jamaica page.
 Please read on to explore the latest information on space related activities in Jamaica and find out how to play your part in Jamaica’s space advocacy movement.

-Young Space Activities Overview in Jamaica
+Young Space Activities

 The profile of space on Jamaica’s national agenda continues to be raised due to the tireless work of Jamaica’s growing space advocacy movement.
 Partnering in SGAC’s efforts to engage the youth of Jamaica is the Astronomical Association of Jamaica (AAJ).
 The AAJ is the premier space group in Jamaica which advocates for all levels of space and scientific enquiry.
 Founded over 60 years ago, this institution continues to bring the wonders of the planets, stars and galaxies to the eyes and minds of many Jamaicans with its ever expanding itinerary of activities.